-We want to introduce you to Austin, Texas based abstract artist, Julie Pelaez.
+We want to introduce you to Julie Pelaez, a local Austin Texas based abstract artist.
 Scroll down to get to know Julie more and see some of her original art pieces from her ‘Constructs Of The Mind’ collection.

 How would you describe your artistic style?

 Bold, modern art with a mix of fluidity and control.

 I create because it lights me up.
 The particular manner in which I paint changes often as I am directly guided by the personal journeys of self discovery I am exploring in that season of life, be it mindfulness or gratitude or the Law of Attraction.